Searching for local associations while controlling the false discovery rate: Methods

-We conclude this section by highlighting that, crucially, the hypothesis in~\eqref{eq:null-hyp-loc} is truly more informative than~\eqref{eq:null-hyp} only if the partition function $\nu_{j}$ identifies neighborhoods which are relatively homogeneous in the associations between $X_j$ and $Y$.
+Two considerations are important in deciding which hypotheses to test.
+First, typically the sample size available to test hypotheses in~\eqref{eq:null-hyp-loc} is lower than that for \eqref{eq:null-hyp}.
+Moreover, the hypotheses in~\eqref{eq:null-hyp-loc} are truly more informative than~\eqref{eq:null-hyp} only if the partition function $\nu_{j}$ identifies neighborhoods which are relatively homogeneous in the associations between $X_j$ and $Y$.
 Since this information is typically not available a priori, the selection of $\nu$ should generally be data-driven.
 As mentioned in Section~\ref{sec:intro}, there exist many algorithms that could be applied to learn a meaningful partition function $\nu$ from the data.
 However, one must be careful that allowing the hypotheses to be random may create the risk of selection bias in the subsequent tests.
 In particular, we will see that if the same data utilized to select the subgroups were re-used naively to test the hypotheses in~\eqref{eq:null-hyp-loc}, the type-I errors might be inflated \citep{wager2018estimation}.
 Sample splitting could circumvent this issue, but it is wasteful.
 This paper presents an efficient solution that overcomes the limitations of both aforementioned benchmarks.

 To present our method, we begin in the next section by outlining our key modeling assumptions, including the availability of suitable knockoff variables.
 In Section~\ref{sec:knockoffs-testing}, we introduce a knockoff filter to test local hypotheses \( \mathcal{H}_{j,\ell}(\nu) \) defined by a fixed partition function \( \nu \) while controlling the FDR.
 Then, in Section~\ref{sec:adaptive}, we extend this method to accommodate a data-driven partition function \( \hat{\nu} \), ensuring FDR control for the resulting \emph{random} hypotheses \( \mathcal{H}_{j,\ell}(\hat{\nu}) \) conditional on the choice of $\hat{\nu}$.